charlyie/charlyie/README.md

 #### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to test new technologies and find new ways to lower my ecological impact.
+💡  I like to test new technologies and find new ways to lower my ecological impact.

-⚙️ &nbsp;I'm fond of automatization, simplifications for final users, and I use Pipelines, CI and CD
+⚙️  I'm fond of automatization, simplifications for final users, and I use Pipelines, CI and CD

 🎓  I studied in Dublin City University, Ireland, and I have a Masters degree in Telecommunications.

 🌱  I work a lot in my vegetable garden

 ✍️  I'm quite addicted to [Notion.so](https://notion.so)

-🏃‍♂️&nbsp;In my free time, I'm developing apps, running, riding and play the piano.
+🏃‍♂️ In my free time, I'm developing apps, running, riding and play the piano.

 ### 🛠 &nbsp;Tech Stack